 I want to share all emails received in an email account

 You should configure a shared account.
-People you share it with will have access to the Gmail labels / IMAP folders and they will be able to send emails using the account address and its aliases.
+People you share it with will have access to all email labels / folders and they will be able to send emails using the account address and its aliases.

 I want to share only emails sent to a specific alias received in a personal/private email account

 Let’s say you have an email account admin@acme.com and you don’t want to share all emails in it.
-You only want to share the emails sent to the alias help@acme.com, which is received by admin@acme.com.
+You only want to share the emails sent to help@acme.com which is an alias of the admin@acme.com account.

 I want to collaborate around emails sent to multiple people through a Google Group

-Let’s say help@acme.com emails are forwarded by a Google Group to everyone in your team: danielle@acme.com, etienne@acme.com, lucy@acme.com, etc.
+Let’s say help@acme.com is a Google Group that forwards emails to everyone in your team: danielle@acme.com, etienne@acme.com, lucy@acme.com, etc.

-- Each user imports their email account, the one where they receive the Google Group forwards.
+1. Each user imports a personal email account, the one where they receive the Google Group forwards.

-- Add a shared address “help@acme.com” in your organization settings.
-You will receive a validation email containing a link you must click.
-You don’t have to select any people to auto-share emails with, because users already receive these emails in their personal account.
+4. You don’t have to select anyone to auto-share emails with, because users already receive these emails in their personal account.
+You will receive a validation email with a link you must click.

 I don’t want to automatically share emails, I just want to collaborate on some of them